willi-kappler/node_crunch/README.md

 myapp --ip ip_of_server
 ```

-And again like with the other job scheduler you can just start additinal jobs at any time to speed up the computation.
+And again like with the other job scheduler you can just start additional jobs at any time to speed up the computation.

 ## Full working examples